aseriousbiz/abbot-docs/src/index.md

 ### I'm experiencing an issue, and would like to report it!

 First, we're sorry that you're running into issues.
 Please take a look at our list of [known issues](xref:known-issues) to make sure we're not already aware of it.
-If not, please drop us a line at [help@aseriousbusiness.com](mailto:help@aseriousbusiness.com) or send us feedback directly using `@abbot feedback` from chat or the Bot Console.
+If not, please drop us a line at [help@ab.bot](mailto:help@ab.bot) or send us feedback directly using `@abbot feedback` from chat or the Bot Console.